malramsay64/phd-thesis/03_Dynamics/results.md

 both simulated and experimental.
-The quantity used to measure this is the non-gaussian parameter $\alpha$, which is a measure of how far the distribution of motions deviates from the expected gaussian distribution.
+The quantity used to measure this is the non-gaussian parameter $\alpha$, which is a measure of how far the distribution of motions deviates from the expected gaussian distribution [@Donati1999].

 ![The non-gaussian of the trimer molecule over a range of temperatures at a pressure of 13.50.